- The page "kinect" already exists

 Color Space Positions

-colorspace - Returns the tracked positions in image space coordinates.
-On the Kinect 2 this is relative to the color image, on the Kinect 1 it is relative to the depth image.
+colorspace - Returns the tracked positions in image space coordinates relative to the color camera.
 For each tracked point, a

 Depth Space Positions